 - Gamble – Let’s face it – Vegas is a casino city.
 Even at the airport you find slot machines.
 There is every type of game in Las Vegas.
 If you can bet on it, you’ll find it in Vegas.
 And if you can’t bet on it, well, someone will let you in Vegas.
 All the casinos are different and while some of the better ones are experiences in themselves even if you don’t gamble, you can see my guide to the best casinos in Las Vegas for details on all the casinos.

-- Hoover Dam & Lake Mead- It’s worth making a couple of side trips while in Vegas and 35 miles south of the city, you’ll find Hoover Dam.
-The dam is a massive curved wall, towering 726 feet above bedrock and acting as a plug between the canyon walls to hold back over 9 trillion gallons of water in Lake Mead, the country’s largest reservoir created by its construction.
+- Head to Hoover Dam & Lake Mead- It’s worth making a couple of side trips while in Vegas.
+35 miles south of the city, you’ll find Hoover Dam.
+The dam is a massive curved wall, towering 726 feet above bedrock and acting as a plug between the canyon walls to hold back over 9 trillion gallons of water in Lake Mead, the country’s largest reservoir, which was created by its construction.
 It was constructed in the 1920s and attracts millions of people per year.

-- Explore Shark Reef – As one of the most prestigious sea-life center, Shark Reef Aquarium is a must see.
+- Explore Shark Reef – As one of the most prestigious sea-life centers in the world, Shark Reef Aquarium is a must see.
 Shark Reef tunnel, which is designed to look like a sunken ancient shipwreck allows you to come face to face with all kinds of sharks, sawfish, giant rays, endangered green sea turtles and rare golden crocodiles.
-Tickets cost $16.95 and it is located in Mandalay Bay Resort.
+Tickets cost $18 and it is located in Mandalay Bay Resort.

-- Stratosphere – Offering the best views of Vegas, Stratosphere is the tallest free-standing observation tower in the US.
+- See Vegas from Stratosphere – Offering the best views of Vegas, Stratosphere is the tallest free-standing observation tower in the US.
 If you’re feeling brave then consider having a go on one of the extreme rides at the top.
 The aptly name X-Scream propels you headfirst 27ft over the edge of the tower and leaves you hanging over 850 ft in the air.
-Admission to the tower and all rides costs $40.
+Admission to the tower and all rides costs $34.

 - Hike Red Rock Canyon – If the bright lights of Vegas get too much for you then head out to Red Rock Canyon for a day’s hiking.
 At 2.5 miles long, the Calico Tanks trail is the most popular in the area.
 You’ll pass a natural water tank on the way which leads up to a summit offering a great view of Las Vegas.

-- The Mob Museum- Las Vegas started with the mafia.
+- Check out the The Mob Museum- Las Vegas started with the mafia.
 Bugsy Segel built the Flamingo and since then the mob has controlled Vegas.
 (See the movie “Casino.”)
-With the rise of the mega resorts, they have had less influence though.
-However, the mob and vegas are tied together and last month, a wonderful and very detailed museum opened to discuss the history of the two.
+With the rise of the mega resorts, they have had less influence however.
+Still, the mob and Vegas are tied together and a wonderful and very detailed museum has opened to discuss the history of the two.
 Fun fact: my family used to be involved with the mob out in Vegas.

-- Aria – This my favorite hotel.
+- Stay at Aria – This my favorite hotel.
 Hands down.
 I love everything about Aria.
 I love the high tech rooms, the pool area, outdoor club, delicious restaurants, and modern look and feel to the hotel and casino.
 But my favorite thing?
 The smell.
-The whole place is scented in Vanilla.
-It’s by far the best smelling place on the strip.
+The whole place is scented with vanilla.
+It’s by far the best-smelling place on the strip.
 I would recommend staying here but if you choose somewhere else, make sure you come and visit and at least enjoy one of the great restaurants.